testingtony/testingtony.github.io/_testjobs/00-Summary.md

     - 1994 C Programming for Unix Systems.
     - 1992 Introduction to SQL / Fastrack to Sybase.
 ---
-Tony is an ISTQB qualified test engineer and ITIL qualified support engineer.
+Tony is an award-winning, ISTQB qualified test engineer and ITIL qualified support engineer.
 He has delivered in both agile (scrum and kanban) and waterfall projects as well as mixed agile-waterfall projects.
 He has taken the role of test lead with teams of both experienced and new testers.
 Working as a consultant with multiple clients Tony has experience of many industries, developer teams, and test tools and approaches.